laurcola/AP-Statistics-Final-Project/README.md

 # AP-Statistics-Final-Project
-Simple tool to help apply statistical methods from course to large sets of county data from 2020 election in order to see whether election fraud was truly present.
-Creates a sampling distribution of ballots-per-county averages from 100 different combinations of 477 counties.
+Very simple tool to create sampling distribution of ballots-per-county averages of 100 possible combinations of 477 counties.
+For use in project to statistically dismantle electron fraud claims for 2020 election.